The 7 Cheapest Truck Campers in 2023

 Palomino HS-690

 Another one Palomino.
-The HS-690 is a hard side, a non-slide truck camper that fits both long and short beds.
+The HS-690 is a hard-side, non-slide truck camper that fits both long and short beds.
 The lightweight camper includes as standard a water heater, exterior shower, interior sink, two burner range, 5-cubic foot refrigerator, plenty of storage, a U-shaped dinette, queen size bed, porta-potty storage, and an AM/FM, CD, DVD, USB, and Bluetooth-equipped stereo system.

 MSRP $21,991